sagarshah284/Assignment_1_WordpressTheme/README.md

 4. Click on the Upload link

-5. Select the ascreative-master.zip file
+5. Select the Assignment_1_WordpressTheme-master.zip file

 6. Click Install Now